-Note: The chart data was extracted in the month of June, 2015, based on employment data maintained by the department by industry.
-The seasonally-adjusted annual average employment in all industries for 2014 was 335545 based on data reported by the Alaska Department of Labor, Research and Analysis section.
+Note: The chart data was extracted in the month of June, 2016, based on employment data maintained by the department by industry.
+Self-employed individuals, fishers, unpaid family help, domestics and most individuals engaged in agriculture are excluded from these data.
+The seasonally-adjusted annual average employment in all industries for 2015 was 339408 based on data reported by the Alaska Department of Labor, Research and Analysis section.